 But in Naples, death is everywhere.
 The city is one of the oldest in a predominately Catholic country, and with its history stretching back over centuries, it’s hardly surprising that the place is crammed with churches, catacombs, cemeteries and art that not only commemorates the people who have gone before, but also reminds those left behind that they need to behave, lest they be judged harshly in the afterlife.

-So while it might not be cheery, avoiding the topic of death in Naples would mean missing out on some of its richest history and heritage.
+So while it might not be cheery, avoiding the topic of death when you’re planning a trip to Naples would mean missing out on some of its richest history and heritage.

 Never one to shy away from a less-than-happy subject, I visited two of Naples’ most important historic burial grounds: the haunting Catacombs of San Gennaro and the macabre Fontanelle Cemetery Caves (Cimitero delle Fontanelle).